shariq1989/cookbook/content/recipe/pozole.md

 +++
 title = " Instant Pot Mexican Stew - Instant Pot Pozole Rojo" date = "2020-01-29"
-description = "Authentic Mexican pozole rojo is a rich stew often made with pork, hominy, and a variety of chilis that flavor the broth.
+description = "Authentic Mexican pozole rojo is a rich stew often made with pork, hominy, and a variety of chillies that flavor the broth.
 I hope you enjoy this pozole recipe our family loves." tags = [
     "entree",
     "instant pot",